Ingredients

 - Kitchen waste

 Transfers move ingredients from one storage unit to another.
-Example:- From Main Storage to Kitchen
+Examples:- From Main Storage to Kitchen

 - From Cold Room to Bar